Using higher-order contracts to model session types: Session types

-We use ${\st}$ to denote the set of session type terms in $L_{\st}$ which are \emph{closed} and \emph{guarded}; both these concepts have standard definitions, which may be found in \rapp{defs}.
-We refer to the terms in ${\st}$ as session types.
+We use ${\st}$ to denote the set of session type terms in $L_{\st}$ which are \emph{closed} and \emph{guarded}, in other words the terms that contain only variables which are not free, and that appear at least after one non-recursive type constructor.
+The definitions of both concepts are standard, and they may be found in \rapp{defs}.

 Subtyping is defined coinductively and uses some unspecified subtyping preorder $\bsubtype$ between base types, a typical example being $\int \bsubtype \real$, meaning that an integer may be supplied where a real number is required.
-Intuitively subtyping between session types is determined by two principles: \begin{enumerate}[(a)] \item \emph{Branch}: a branch type $T_1$ can be replaced with a branch type $T_2$ that allows {\em more} choices than $T_1$.
+Intuitively subtyping between session types is determined by two principles: \begin{enumerate}[label=\({\alph*}] \item \emph{Branch}: a branch type $T_1$ can be replaced with a branch type $T_2$ that allows {\em more} choices than~$T_1$.

-\item \emph{Choice}: a choice type $T_1$ can be replaced with a choice type $T_2$ that allows {\em fewer} choices than $T_1$. \end{enumerate}
+\item \emph{Choice}: a choice type $T_1$ can be replaced with a choice type $T_2$ that allows {\em fewer} choices than~$T_1$. \end{enumerate}